GrantWagner/GCompiler/ReadMe.md

 A Compiler for the G programming language.

 An attempt at writing my own programming language.
 Inspirations are C and Java.
-The language is functional, but attempts to support complex POGO (Plain Old G Objects) in the same manor as most object oriented languages.
-By being functional, the requirements of service injection frameworks will be negated.
-By allowing methods to be redefined, mocking frameworks will be unnecessary.
-With objects not having "methods" and some nice auto-generated functions, boilerplate removal frameworks like Lombok should be unnecessary.

 Yes, it's G because I am a little narcissistic.

+Goals:
+* The language is functional, but attempts to support complex POGOs (Plain Old G Objects) in the same manor as most object oriented languages.
+* By being functional, the requirements of service injection frameworks will be negated.
+* By allowing methods to be redefined, mocking frameworks will be unnecessary.
+* With objects not having "methods" and some nice auto-generated functions, boilerplate removal frameworks like Lombok should be unnecessary.

 Major features:
 * A file can have any name and path, as long as it's under the project base path.
 Source code extension is ".g"
 * ala Java, each file is defined in the context of a package.
-* each file can have any combination of struct and function definitions
+* each file can have any combination of struct and function definitions.
 * memory will be managed by reference counting.
 If it exists, a delete method will be called to remove any internal circular references.

+* The only base objects are:
+  ** String: a memory managed, immutable collection of characters.
+There is no character object, only strings of length one.
+  ** Number: a memory managed, immutable value.
+It's stored internally as 3 varable length integers (java BigInts like), for the numerator, denominator, and imaginary portions.
+Irrational numbers (eg pi, root(2)) will still need to be approximated, with their precision TBD.
+Maybe I want to add flags for multiples of known https://en.wikipedia.org/wiki/Transcendental_number and a seperate root portion.
+Literals have the form of (-)[0-9]+(o[1-9][0-9]*)?(i[1-9][0-9]*)?
+  ** Boolean: either True or False
+  ** Void: a filler for no object, which is only valid for method returns
-* ala C, structs are a collection data items.
-There is no access limitation (similar to java public fields)
+* ala C, structs are a collection of data items.
+There is no access limitation (similar to java public fields) ** If there exists a get*Field*(struct) or set*Field*(Struct, Model) method, they will be called on access ** the methods equals, hash, toString are generated at compile time using recursive object reflection.
+  ** .function(param) (leading period) is a shortcut for void function(struct, param). and will return the struct for chaining.
 * ala Java, structs can have single inheritance.
-If not explicitly defined, each struct inherits a base Object
+If not explicitly defined, each struct inherits a empty struct named Object
-* for each struct, methods equals, hashcode, deepCopy and toString will be created, which work against all fields recursively.
-Attempts to mimic smarter reflection based versions of their java counterparts.
 * ala Java, structs are instantiated with new, and instances are inherently references.
 References will be automatically deleted when they go out of scope.
+   ** if they exist, Void new(Struct) and Void delete(Struct) will be called.
+   ** Void new(Struct, params...) will enforce some parameters.

-* functions are like c functions
+* functions have the same structor are c style functions ** decliration: <GenericType1...> ReturnType name(ParamType paramName1...)
 * functions should attempt to be null safe.
 For example List.size(null) == 0, not an exception
 * functions should return "this" instead of void, if possible.
 * even if used in a method with a simpler data type, the reference type will be maintained.
 For example

-* There are *NO* base data types.
-All data storage is by struct.
-There 6 "basic" structs, that will be hand coded.
-** Object, which is empty
-** Void, a special case filler, used to explicitly represent no data during function definition ** Boolean, which contains a single true/false value.
-Literals are defined by keywords "true" and "false".
-** Number, which will separately store a integer, fractional, and imaginary coefficients as arbitrary precision integers.
-Attempts to duplicate the functionality of java's big number.
-** Char
-** String
+* Generics are supported, with a syntax that mirrors java.
+More specific values are always allowed, and their type will be maintained respected.
+   ** for example, a method of <Type> Type doSomething(Type input) { return input;}, if called with a struct of SubType extends Type, will still return an instance of SubType, not just Type.
+This is more simlar to java's <? extends Type>.

+* Standard Library will have the following packages:
+   ** System.IO, methods to work with enhanced style serial terms.
+Includes methods to get and set cursor location, and to get or set current colors for background and forgrounds, allowing for rich text displays (
+  ** System.Collection, Structs and methods for working with collections.
+Will support List, Sets and Maps ** System.OS, methods and constants for working with the OS and Threads.
+  ** System.File, Tools for working with the file system, including the listing of directories and the streaming of both binary and text files.
+  ** system.UI, Tools for working with UI Windows and Widgets.
+The frame buffer widget needed for System.Graphics will be part of this.
+  ** System.Graphics, Tools for working with frame buffers, especially image loading, saving, display parameters setting and querying, and dynamic blitting.
+    ** System.GraphicsV2 will be added if/when we have tilemap/sprite support
+    ** System.GraphicsV3 will be added if/when we have 3D support, with methods for defining triangles, materials, and shaders.
+  ** System.Audio, loadSound, startSound, soundStatus functions.
+Maybe expand into synths?
+FM or Midi?

 # RoadMap
 ## V1